-- The progress and development of every pupil in their class - Providing high quality teaching for all pupils and additional provision to meet the needs of children with SEND - Working closely with any teaching assistants or specialist staff to plan and assess the impact of support and interventions and how they can be linked to classroom teaching - Working with the SENCo to review each pupil's progress and development and decide on any changes to provision - Ensuring they follow this SEND policy
+- The progress and development of every pupil in their class, including where pupils access support from teaching assistants or specialist staff - Having a clear understanding of the needs of all pupils in their class - Providing high quality, adapted teaching for all pupils and additional provision to meet the needs of children with SEND - Working closely with any teaching assistants or specialist staff involved, to plan and assess the impact of support and interventions and how they can be linked to classroom teaching - Working with the SENCO to revise any support, in light of the pupil's progress and development, deciding on any changes to the support and outcomes - Ensuring they follow this SEND policy

-6. A Graduated Approach
+A Graduated Approach

-In line with the Code of Practice methodology of 'Assess, Plan, Do, Review', children with SEND are identified as soon as possible.
+In line with the Code of Practice methodology of 'Assess, Plan, Do, Review', pupils with special educational needs and/or a disability are identified as soon as possible.
 Class teachers are regularly assessing and monitoring pupil progress.
-Where there are concerns about a child's progress or possible barriers to learning, a Graduated Approach will be followed.
+Where there are concerns about a pupil's progress or possible barriers to learning, a Graduated Approach will be followed.
 Less than expected progress can be characterised by progress which: